- Note: This article was originally published on Sep 13th, 2015 and updated on Sept 11th, 2017

 What will you do?
 You have hunderds of thousands of data points and quite a few variables in your training data set.
 In such situation, if I were at your place, I would have used ‘Naive Bayes‘, which can be extremely fast relative to other classification algorithms.
 It works on Bayes theorem of probability to predict the class of unknown data set.

 In this article, I’ll explain the basics of this algorithm, so that next time when you come across large data sets, you can bring this algorithm to action.
-In addition, if you are a newbie in Python, you should be overwhelmed by the presence of available codes in this article.
+In addition, if you are a newbie in Python or R, you should be overwhelmed by the presence of available codes in this article.

 Table of Contents